ReeseMcD989/Countries-of-the-World/README.md

 The ultimate goal of the work within this repository is to showcase my skills in as many facets of data science/engineering/analysis as possible using only one data set.

-It should hopefully be one of many projects like it to eventually manifest on my GitHub profile.
+It should hopefully be one of many projects like it to manifest on my GitHub profile.
 Hope you enjoy!